William-Yao-2000/DriveSuprim/docs/augmentation.md

 ##### 3.2.2 Split emsembled pkl file

-Split the ensembled file into multiple pickle files named by the scenario token, which is used in training.
+Split the ensembled file into multiple pickle files named by the scenario token, which are used in training.

 ```bash
 python navsim/agents/tools/split_final_ensemble_pickle.py --rot=30 --percentage=0.5